d-misra/Mobile-robotics-navigation-algorithms/README.md

 The mobile robot used in these projects is a ```KUKA youBot```.
 It is controlled in a simulated environment (in CoppeliaSim) with bindings to communicate with the control program written in MATLAB.

-Inputs to the MATLAB callback function consist of the position and orientation of the robot and data from the LIDAR sensor.
+Inputs to the MATLAB callback function consist of the robot's position and orientation and data from the LIDAR sensors.
 Outputs from the program controls the linear and angular velocities of the simulated robot base wheels to perform a specified task.
 A Finite State Machine (FSM) manages the sequence of robot behaviours, e.g. initial, moving forward, stopping, moving backward.

 Topics covered in this repository :
 - Trajectory generations